 "Leave him alone!"
-It was the wife screaming, charging - if it could be called that, on hands and knees - from behind the sofa.
-She clambered to her feet and ran at the robot, screeching and cursing. pounding her daywork-reddened fists against his gleaming hide.
+It was the wife screaming, charging--if it could be called that. on hands and knees--from behind the sofa.
+She clambered to her feet and ran at the robot, screeching and cursing, pounding her daywork-

-"Okay, okay," Polchik said, his voice lower but strong enough to get through to her.
+"Okay. okay," Polchik said, his voice lower but strong enough to get through to her.
 Pulling her and her hysteria away from the robot, he ordered, "Brillo, put him down."